testflows/TestFlows-WebSite/source/handbook/index.md

 * `count` number of iterations, default: `None`
 * `until` stop condition, either `pass`, `fail`, or `complete`, default: `complete`
-* `delay` delay in sec between iterations, default: 0 sec
+* `delay` delay in seconds between iterations, default: 0 seconds
 * `backoff` backoff multiplier that is applied to the delay, default: 1
 * `jitter` jitter added to delay between iterations specified as a tuple(min, max), default: `(0,0)`

 and returns an iterator that can be used in `for` loop.
-For each iteration the iterator returns a `Iteration` object that you can use to wrap the code that needs to be repeated.
+For each iteration, the iterator returns an `Iteration` object that you can use to wrap the code that needs to be repeated.

-For example, below we repeat for the code `5` iterations until all iterations complete using `0.1` sec delay between repeats, backoff multiplier of `1.2`, and jitter range between `-0.05` min to `0.05` max.
+For example, below, we repeat for the code `5` times until all iterations are complete using `0.1` sec delay between each iteration, a backoff multiplier of `1.2`, and jitter range between `-0.05` min to `0.05` max.

 ```python
 import random